nathaliadt/nathaliadt/README.md

-- 👋 Hi, I’m @nathaliadt.
-I’m currently learning HTML, CSS, JavaScript, JAVA and SQL.
-I’m interested in science, developer, music and movies.
+- 👋 Hi, I’m interested in science, developer, data and movies.

 <!---